Ferdinand II, Holy Roman Emperor: Brothers' Quarrel and Turkish War

-The Uskoks—irregular soldiers of mixed origin along the northeastern coast of the Adriatic Sea—made several attacks against the Venetian ships, claiming that the Venetians cooperated with the Ottomans.
+The Uskoks made several attacks against the Venetian ships, claiming that the Venetians cooperated with the Ottomans.
 The Venetians urged Ferdinand to prevent further piratical actions.
 In 1600, he sent an envoy to the Uskoks, whom the Uskoks murdered.
 Ottoman raids against the borderlands continued and the expenses of the defence of Croatia, Slavonia and southwestern Hungary were almost exclusively financed from Inner Austria.
 Ferdinand could never properly manage financial affairs, and the most important fortresses were poorly supplied.
 The Ottomans occupied Nagykanizsa on 20 October 1600, which left the Styrian border almost defenseless against Ottoman raids.
 Ferdinand urged the Pope and Philip III of Spain to send reinforcements and funds to him.
 The Pope appointed his nephew, Gian Francesco Aldobrandini, as the commander of the papal troops.
 Ferdinand's counselors warned him against a counter-invasion before further reinforcements arrived, but Aldobrandini convinced him to lay siege to Nagykanizsa on 18 October 1601.
 After his troops were decimated by hunger and bad weather, Ferdinand was forced to lift the siege and return to Styria on 15 November.

 The Ottomans failed to exploit this victory, as Rudolph II's troops managed to defeat them near Székesfehérvár.
 This victory restored Rudolph's self-confidence, and he decided to introduce severe Counter-Reformation measures in Silesia and Hungary, outraging his Protestant subjects.
-The Calvinist magnate István Bocskai rose up against Rudolph, and most Hungarian noblemen joined him before the end of 1604.
+The Calvinist magnate István Bocskai rose up against Rudolph II, and most Hungarian noblemen joined him before the end of 1604.
 Taking advantage of his relatives' anxiety, Matthias persuaded Ferdinand, Maximilian and Ferdinand's brother, Maximilian Ernest, to start new negotiations concerning Rudolph's succession.
 At their meeting in Linz in April 1606, the four archdukes concluded that the emperor was incompetent and decided to replace him with Matthias in Bohemia, Hungary and Upper and Lower Austria.
 Ferdinand later claimed that he only signed the secret treaty because he feared that his relatives could otherwise accuse him of pursuing the throne for himself.
 Rudolph did not abdicate the throne, and announced that he was thinking of appointing Ferdinand's brother, Leopold, his successor.
 In fact, the emperor authorised Matthias to start negotiations with Bocskai.
 The resulting agreement was included in the Treaty of Vienna, which granted religious freedom to Hungarian Protestants and prescribed the election of a palatine (or royal deputy) in Hungary on 23 June 1606.
 The subsequent Peace of Zsitvatorok put an end to the war with the Ottoman Empire on 11 November 1606.